tomaszkingukrol/async-data-flow/README.md

 ### amapper

-When we want to use in DataFlow package function which do not return dictionary or we want to map keyword arguments to another key we can use amapper decorator:
+To use in DataFlow package function which do not return dictionary or we want to map keyword arguments to another key we can use amapper decorator:

     from asyncdataflow import amapper